mrexclamationmark/GNU-Linux-Configuration/etc/README.md

 Some options are btrfs specific (autodefrag,space_cache=v2,nodatacow) you can delete these if you use another filesystem.

-Set hidepid=invisible for extra security (note this can cause some software to not function properly because it hides process IDs from the user).
+Set hidepid=invisible for extra security (note that this can cause some software to not function properly because it hides process IDs from the user).

 **hosts**